bsorrentino/bsorrentino/_posts/2021-07-15-SwiftUI-Use-Native-Search-Bar-Widget-for-iOS-tvOS.md

     parent.navigationItem.searchController = searchController
 }
   ```
+##### 3. Add an UIViewControllerRepresentable to manage SearchBarViewController

-3. Create an `UIViewControllerRepresentable` named `SearchBar` that create  a`SearchBarViewController` instance and hold a `@Binding` string variable named `text` that will be used to handle the search text update events:
+ We have to add an `UIViewControllerRepresentable` named `SearchBar` that create a `SearchBarViewController` instance and hold a `@Binding` string variable that will be used to handle the search text update events:

  ```swift
  struct SearchBar: UIViewControllerRepresentable {